 The purpose of the Compensation Committee (the "Committee") shall be to carry out the responsibility of the Board of Directors relating to executive compensation and to produce an annual report on executive compensation for inclusion in the proxy statement.
 The guiding principle of the Committee is to provide a compensation program that enables the Company to retain and motivate a team of high quality executives who will create long-term shareholder value.

 The Committee shall consist of not less than three directors as appointed by the Board of Directors.
 The Chairperson of the Committee shall be designated by the Board of Directors.
+The Committee Chairperson will preside at each Committee meeting.
+In the event the Committee Chairperson is not present at a meeting, the Committee members present at that meeting shall designate one of its members as the acting chair for such meeting.

 The Board of Directors shall make an affirmative determination that each member of the Committee is independent.
 In making that determination, the Board of Directors shall consider 1) any consulting, advisory, or other compensatory fees paid to the member, 2) any affiliations the member has with the Company, its subsidiaries and or affiliates, and 3) all other factors relevant to determining whether the member has any relationships that are material to that member’s ability to be independent from management in connection with the duties of Committee membership.